-Fun fact: You don't need to own a G-Sync certified FreeSync monitor in order to enable G-Sync.
-You may run into some instability issues and massive headaches, however, so it's always safer to grab one of the best G-Sync compatible FreeSync monitors that have Nvidia's seal of approval.
+Also, you don't actually need a G-Sync certified FreeSync monitor to enable G-Sync, though doing so may result in some huge headaches and stability issues.
+Because of this, it's much better to nab one of the best G-Sync compatible FreeSync monitors that include Nvidia's seal of approval.

 1. AOC G2590FX

 Screen size: 24.5-inch | Panel type: TN | Aspect ratio: 16:9 | Resolution: 1920 x 1080 | Response time: 1ms | Refresh rate: 144Hz | Weight: 9.26 lbs

 Although it does use a TN panel, notorious for its inferior viewing angles and color reproduction, the AOC G2590FX is an affordable path to high frame rate gaming on an almost borderless display.
 With a refresh rate of 144Hz and an agile 1ms response time, this 25-inch monitor can show off frames fast as your GPU can squeeze them out, no jaggies or input lag permitted.

 A quality option from BenQ

 Screen size: 27-inch | Panel type: TN | Aspect ratio: 16:9 | Resolution: 1920 x 1080 | Response time: 1ms | Refresh rate: 240Hz | Weight: 19 lbs